 - Using the tines of a fork, score the cucumbers lengthwise- this will help the dressing cling to the cucumber.
 (Feel free to skip if in a hurry.)

-- Strain the cucumbers, (do not rinse) and place them in a large bowl and add the scallions, ginger, garlic, rice vinegar, soy sauce, sesame oil, maple syrup, optional red chili paste and toasted sesame seeds.
+- Strain the cucumbers using a fine mesh strainer (do not rinse) and place them in a large mixing bowl. add the scallions, ginger, garlic, rice vinegar, soy sauce, sesame oil, maple syrup, optional red chili paste and toasted sesame seeds.
 Mix to combine.

 - Taste and adjust salt and sweetness to your liking.
 Add more chili paste if you like.